shuhui-wang/myacademicresume/content/authors/admin/_index.md

 highlight_name: true
 interests:
 - Watershed Planning and Management
+- Best Management Practices For Non-point Source Pollution Control
-- Non-point Source Pollution Control and Best Management Practices
+- Dynamics of Non-point Source Pollution and its Correlation With Environmental and Anthropogenic Factors
-- Application and Improvement of Statistical Methodology (Machine Learning) in Geoscience
+- Application and Development of Statistical Machine Learning Methods in Geoscience
 - Hydrological Processes Response to LUCC, Human Activities and Climate Change
 - Application and Improvement of Hydrological/Non-point Source Pollution Models
 organizations: